Cipher Mining Inc. (CIFR) Shares Up Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of Cipher Mining Inc. (CIFR) has been better in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+In conclusion, Cipher Mining Inc. (CIFR) has had a better performance lately.
+Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.